legomyegoo/Learning-Projects/README.md

 Learning more & more
-=feedback, critism, suggestions all appreciated
+feedback, criticism, suggestions all appreciated